nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/todo/model/Model.java)

 The model component represents the application's state and data layer.
 It is implemented by `TodoModel`, which is a composite of of the individual data models for the application, as well as higher level information about the state of the application itself, such as the current view and the undo/redo stack.
+Model has two subcomponents:

-- `TodoModel` - represents the todolist tasks
+- `TodoList` - represents the todolist tasks
 - `UserPrefs` - represents saved user preferences

-Each individual data model handles their own CRUD operations, with the `Model` acting as a facade to present a simplified and uniform interface for external components to work with.
-Each of the data model holds a `Storage` object that is initalized by the `Model` and injected into them.
-The storage interfaces exposes a simple interface for reading and writing to the appropriate storage mechanism (read more below).
+Each individual data model handles their own CRUD operations, with the `Model` acting as a simplified and uniform interface for external components to work with.
+Each of the data model holds an injectable `Storage` object that exposes a simple interface for reading and writing to the appropriate storage mechanism.

 To avoid tight coupling with the command classes, the model exposes only a small set of generic functions.
-The UI component binds to the  the model through the `getObservableList` function which returns an `UnmodifiableObseravbleList` object that the UI can bind to.
+The UI component binds to the model through a set of getters, such as `getObservableList`, which expose JavaFX [`Property`][property] objects that the UI can listen to for changes.

 The model ensure safety by exposing as much of its internal state as possible as immutable objects using interfaces such as `ImmutableTask`.